MCJack123/craftos2/DOCUMENTATION.md

 * Mac: `CraftOS-PC.app/Contents/Resources/plugins/example.dylib`
 * Linux: `/usr/share/craftos/plugins/example.so`

 When booting a new computer, the `example` API will be available in the global table.
+I've also added a binding for the CCEmuX API in `examples/ccemux.cpp`.